 Mental Health Recovery Conference

-For more than 18 years, the Association has sponsored a mental health conference.
+For more than 18 years, Mental Health Greensboro has sponsored a mental health conference.
 The conference is held in May and offers unique perspectives on mental health recovery.
 The event is open to health care providers with an interest in recovery, including social workers, counselors, nurses, students, peer support specialists, and others.
 Continuing education credit is available for counselors and peer support specialists.

 Stay tuned for details and registration info for the 2018 MHRC